nightbox69/Speedruns/Games/Chrono-Cross/Notes/General-Knowledge.md

 ## Avoiding Fights

 Always do this at all costs unless specified!!!!
-Even if you have to take an extra few seconds to avoid a fight, it costs about 20 to run away.
+Even if you have to take an extra few seconds to avoid a fight, it costs about 20seconds to run away.

 ## Switching Characters

+Press Select to switch Characters.
 Do this to rotate who you would like to attack first in a fight.

 ## How Stamina Works